-After interacting with the various players in the Singapore startup ecosystem, Tai-Ku, cofounder of Gumhoo shares his takeaways to fellow Taiwanese startups and foreigners who are exploring the possibility to set up a base in Singapore.
+After interacting with the various players in the Singapore startup ecosystem, Tai-Ku, cofounder of Gumhoo shares his takeaways to fellow Taiwanese startups and foreigners who are exploring the possibility to set up a business in Singapore.

 Tai-Ku (TK), the cofounder of Gumhoo, a personal social shopping platform that allows users to browse and shop from any e-commerce websites, shares his experience and takeaways from his short visit to Singapore in a blog post.
 He summarized the takeaways and his observations into three main points:

 Singapore is great for startups

 The Singapore government puts a lot of resources into helping startups to grow.
 They have worked with several institutions or agencies to provide incubation program, joint-funding, and incentive program such as the three years tax exemption scheme!
-But let’s face it, these money and resources come from the Singapore tax-payers’ pocket.
+But let’s face it, this money and resources come from the Singapore tax-payers’ pocket.
 Who are they going to help?
 Singaporeans, of course!
 Many of the programs or incentive policies are designed to help local young entrepreneurs to have their own business.

 The reason behind this is because Singapore is probably in a disadvantage if you compare it to Taiwan.
 Singaporeans tend to work in big corporations rather than starting a company.
 So if you are interested in going to Singapore to utilize these resources, one way is you have to work with a Singaporean co-founder.
 Another way is to get funded by the various government and VCs joint fund.
 However, partaking this option means that you have to give up 20 to 30 percent of your company’s equity.
 The number is too high?
 Hey, you are spending their tax-payers’ money!